alpaylan/website-zola/content/posts/temporal-shrinking/index.md

 This relevancy is of course a heuristic, perhaps what seems irrelevant is the cause of a failure we see, hence we need to make sure our assumptions are sound.
 The slicing heuristic I'll use is table-based slicing, where we only care about the interactions with the tables related to the failing assertion. `r` is computed by a query over `t0`, hence we remove all interactions that do not read or write to `t0`.
+In the example above, this slicing allows us to eliminate queries (2), (4), and (5) as they do not mention
-Another heuristic is to remove as many reads as possible, as they (hopefully) do not affect the state of the database.
+`t0`, but rather only `t1`.
+Another heuristic is to remove as many reads as possible, as they (hopefully) do not affect the state of the database, which allows us to remove query (6) as well.
+After slicing, we are left with the original example, which is much smaller.

 We can, however, have another type of shrinking, one that leverages the temporal generation instead of trying to work through the limitations it imposes.
 What do we do, we time travel!